mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 }
 ~~~~~~~~~~

-Results are merely specifications with result values filled in and an absolute temporal scope:
+Results are merely Specifications with result values filled in and an absolute temporal scope:

 ~~~~~~~~~~
 {